GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 This demo shows how you could use popover to implement a floating action button menu without JavaScript.

-- Have a `manual` type popover with the `defaultopen` attribute set.
+- Promote a `manual` type popover with the `showPopover` method.
 This is the main button.
 - The menu is another popover that is the target of the main button.
 - Menu is opened with `popovertoggletarget`.
 - Use `autofocus` to focus the first menu item on show.